March 21, 2017 A thread on imamother: “How does Satmar feel about Frieda Vizel’s tours?”

-There is an interesting conversation on the frum internet forum imamother.com about our tours.
-The questioner wants to know how insiders feel about what we do.
-This is a question we get asked most often by our tourists and it is something we grapple with ourselves.
-Here is the most succinct version of the ethical dilemma:
+There is an interesting conversation on the frum internet forum imamother.com about my tours.
+The questioner wants to know how insiders feel about it.
+This is a question I get asked most often by tourists and it is something I grapple with myself.
+Here is the most succinct version of the ethical dilemma, as framed by the original poster on imamother:

 How do you think you would feel if someone started running tours of your neighborhood so that strangers could get an up close and personal look at your way of life?
 In theory it’s to generate understanding but there’s plenty of plain rubbernecking going on as well.